Algorithmic Persuasion with Evidence: Acknowledgments

 \section{Acknowledgments}

 This work was done in part while Martin Hoefer and Alexandros Psomas were visiting the Simons Institute for the Theory of Computing.
 The authors acknowledge financial support and the invitation by the organizers to join the stimulating work environment.
+This work was done in part while Alexandros Psomas was visiting Google Research, Mountain View.

-Martin Hoefer is supported by GIF grant I-1419-118.4/2017 and by DFG grants Ho 3831/5-1, 6-1, and 7-1.
+Martin Hoefer is supported by DFG grants Ho 3831/6-1, 7-1, and 9-1.

+Alexandros Psomas is supported in part by an NSF CAREER award CCF-2144208, a Google AI for Social Good award, and research awards from Google and Supra.